 We Plan to Pay and Grow Our Dividends-We view FTAI as a total return investment comprised of current yield and consistent dividend growth.
-Since inception through March 31, 2015, we have made a total of fourteen regular quarterly capital distributions which have been characterized as returns of capital to our investors that have grown consistently over time.
-For the years ended December 31, 2014 and 2013, capital distributions to members were approximately \$76.0 million and \$39.6 million, respectively.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations -Liquidity" for a further discussion of FAD, including its potential limitations as a liquidity measure.
-We intend to continue paying regular quarterly dividends to our shareholders from funds available for distribution, and we currently target an annual growth rate of at least 10% for our regular dividends.
-Our long term goal is to maintain a payout ratio of between 50-60% of cash flows available for distribution, with remaining amounts used primarily to fund our future acquisitions and opportunities.
+Since inception through March 31, 2015, we have made a total of fourteen regular quarterly distributions to our investors that have grown consistently over time.
+We intend to continue paying regular quarterly dividends to our shareholders from cash available for distribution, and we currently target an annual growth rate of at least 10% for our regular dividends.
+We currently intend to maintain a payout ratio of between 50-60% of cash flows available for distribution, with remaining amounts used primarily to fund our future acquisitions and opportunities.
 Our ability to pay dividends will also be subject to certain risks and limitations.
-As a public company, there can be no assurance that we will pay dividends in amounts or on a basis consistent with prior distributions to our investors, if at all.
-See "-Our Organization Structure" for information regarding our organization structure following the consummation of this offering and "Dividend Policy."
+There can be no assurance that dividends will be paid in amounts or on a basis consistent with prior distributions to our investors, if at all.
+See "Dividend Policy."